NRI Income Tax & Compliance

 • Since you have now successfully added the CA, the remaining process will be completed by the CA.

-• The user account of the CA should be registered on the website as a CA and not as a general account.
+• The CA's user account should be registered on the website as a CA, not as a general account.

 • Now, under the e-file tab, choose the Income Tax Forms> File Income Tax Forms.
-Then, choose the Form 15CB and click on the File Now option.
-Here, you will see three options, i.e., online, offline/bulk mode upload, and manual options to submit the form.
+Then, select Form 15CB and click the File Now option.
+Here, you will see three options: online, offline/bulk mode upload, and manual submission.

-• The manual option is only for filing, and helps in the digitisation of the forms that were manually filed between 7 June and 15 August 2021.
+• The manual option is only for filing and helps digitise the forms filed manually between 7 June and 15 August 2021.

-• In the offline/ bulk upload option, the file is operated from the offline utility.
+• In the offline/bulk upload option, the file is processed by the offline utility.

-• The online option allows you to fill in the details and submit the form online.
+• The online option lets you fill in the details and submit the form.

-• Once you choose the form submit option and complete the further process, move towards the e-Verify option.
+• Once you choose the form submit option and complete the remaining steps, proceed to the e-Verify option.
 Here, upload the Digital Signature Certificate (DSC) of the CA and file the forms.

 • Now you have to upload your Form 15CB, and it should be successfully submitted by the CA, using the E-file Tab.
 You can view and download the form online using the e-file tab.
 To do so, log in to the website and see the form under the "worklist" tab by choosing the "For Your Information" button.

-This is how, by following the above-mentioned steps, you can fill out Form 15CA and 15CB online.
+This is how you can fill out Forms 15CA and 15CB online by following the steps above.
 Moving ahead, let's know how you can apply for the forms offline.

 How to File Form 15CA and 15CB Offline/ Bulk Mode?

-Follow the below-mentioned steps to file Form 15CA and 15CB offline/ bulk mode:
+Follow the steps below to file Form 15CA and 15CB offline/ bulk mode:

 Form 15CA: Part A and B (Taxpayer)